eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 - The workbench 'polyhydrons' is now in the list, select it
 - click on an icon, and proceed just like in the Part workbench.

+# How to use the macros
+- Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
+- Put the macro-file(s) in that folder
+- Goto FreeCadMenu/Macro/Macros, select the macro and execute it.
+- The new pyramid.py is fully scalable (works similar to  Part Cone)